convertersystems/opc-ua-client/README.md

             // Create the session client for the app. this.session = new UaTcpSessionClient(appDescription, appCertificate, null, endpointUrl);

-            // Create the MainViewModel subscription.
+            // Create the main view model.
-            var subscription = this.session.CreateSubscription<MainViewModel>();
+            var subscription = new MainViewModel(this.session);

-            // Create and show the MainView.
-            var view = new MainView { DataContext = subscription };
+            // Create and show the main view. var view = new MainView { DataContext = subscription };

             view.Show();